srthsps/test-run/README.md

     2. Rooms with same ID can be added multiple times - Backend Validation

-    3. End date should always happen after the start date, unit add - Backend Validation
+    3. End date should always happen after the start date, unit add - Backend Validation - Fixed

     4. Phone number unit add validation for number of digits - Fixed